kstenerud/concise-encoding/cbe-specification.md

 Structure
 ---------

-A CBE document is a binary encoded document consisting of a version specifier, followed by zero or one objects of any type.
-To store multiple values in a CBE document, use a container as the top-level object and store other objects within that container.
+A CBE document is a binary encoded document containing data arranged in an ad-hoc hierarchical fashion.

+The document begins with a [version specifier](#version-specifier), followed by zero or one objects of any type.
+To store multiple values in a document, use a container as the top-level object and store other objects within that container.

     [version specifier] [object]